Colinax/Fraggy-Backend-Theme/README.md

 ## Custom logo / favicon

 If you want to use a custom logo, then you have to create an image with the name backend-theme-logo.png.
-The logo must be PNG-based image, should have a max width of 224px and a max height of 96px.
+The logo has to be a PNG-based image, should have a max width of 224px and a max height of 96px.

 Same as the logo, you can also create a custom favicon with the name backend-theme-favicon.png.
-Similar to custom logo, you can use a custom e favicon with the name backend-theme-favicon.png.
-The logo must be a PNG-based square-image and should have a max width of 256px and max height of 256px.
+The logo has to be a PNG-based image  and should have a max width of 256px and max height of 256px (square).

 Both images can be uploaded into the root-directory (next to the config.php) or into the media-folder of your WBCE installation.